 Charitable trusts can be used to:

-- Create a lasting legacy.
+- Create a lasting philanthropic legacy for your family.

 Business Succession Planning